I’m awake, bored, and thanks to this post, thinking about old cellphones, so please join me in reviewing my cell

 I took this phone out of my pocket to find the screen had shattered (The screen itself, well behind the touchscreen, which wasn’t damaged.
 Still not sure how that happened).

 With the Touch out of commission I ended up buying its physical keyboard-having sibling, the Touch Pro (out of contract, and not that long before the Touch Pro 2 was released).
-I thought they keyboard would be good, given how awful the Touch’s touch screen was, but it wasn’t actually necessary.
+I thought that the keyboard would be good, given how awful the Touch’s touch screen was, but it wasn’t actually necessary.
 The touchscreen while still resistive, was massively more responsive, and had much less travel than the Touch’s.
 Indeed the real star of the device was the screen, which was 640x480, which doesn’t sound impressive, until you remember that it was a tiny 2.8" display (as compared to the iPhone 3GS’s 3.5" 480x320 screen), making everything super-crisp, and allowing a lot of content to fit.
 Additionally it produced some really deep blacks, and vibrant colors.
 It was well ahead of its time.
 Windows mobile still sucked, but an unofficial mod to 6.5 brought significant improvements and made it a very usable device.

 This was a great phone.
 I was worried about how huge it was (the 4.3" screen was a big departure at the time), but quickly found it to be well worth carrying a bigger device.
 WiMAX provided great internet speeds (tailing off towards the end as Sprint shifted from WiMAX to LTE), and Android was finally ready for prime-time after having been clunky in its early versions.
 The device looked and felt great, though the little kickstand, while fun to fidget with, never really did a did a good job supporting the device.